Date of birth: 25 April 1990

 Following three years with Toro Rosso, where he left with more points than any other team driver, Jean-Éric was chosen by Scuderia Ferrari as their development driver.

-Upon joining Formula E, at the third ever race of the series, JEV immediately showed that he was there to stay, putting it on pole on his first ever time in the car.
+Upon joining Formula E, at the third ever race of the series, JEV immediately showed that he was there to stay, putting it on pole for his first ever time in the car.
 He went on to achieve three pole positions and three podiums in his first season, and another two podiums in his second season.
 JEV’s third season in Formula E saw him clinch another five podiums and his first win in the all-electric street racing series at the season finale in Montréal.